About Oregon Sunstone

-The feldspar group of minerals are the most common on the planet, but the plagioclase feldspar is found no where else.
+The Feldspar group of minerals are one of the most common on the planet, however Oregon’s unique copper-bearing Plagioclase Feldspar is found nowhere else in the world.
 The Oregon Sunstone was designated Oregon’s Official State Gem by the Oregon legislature in 1987.

-At a hardness of 6.5-7.2 on the Moh’s scale it is comparable to agate and quartz and suitable for most any jewelry application.
-However, in rings we caution against every day wear unless properly designed for the purpose.
+At a hardness of 6.5-7.2 on the Moh’s scale, comparable to gemstones like Tanzanite and Peridot, Oregon Sunstone is suitable for almost any jewelry application.
+However, in rings we do caution against every day wear unless properly designed for this purpose.

-Oregon Sunstones also speak to our roots as “Dyed in the wool” rock hounds.
-We’re so deep into Sunstone that each summer we work our own mining claims in South East Oregon’s remote outback neat Hart Mountain in the tiny town of Plush, OR.
+Oregon Sunstones speak to our roots as “Dyed in the wool” rock hounds.
+We’re so deep into Sunstone that each summer we work our own mining claims in Southeast Oregon’s remote outback neat Hart Mountain in the tiny town of Plush, OR.

-However, not all Sunstone exhibits Copper Schiller.
-Schiller appears as a glimmering metallic flash or shimmer inside the gem.
-It can be lightly sprinkled throughout or be deposited very densely to the point of affecting brilliance.
-It can also look like stripes or sheets….shimmering raindrops!
+Schiller describes the glimmering flash or shimmer which appears in some stones, this is due to metallic copper inclusions which are unique to Oregon Sunstone.
+It can be lightly sprinkled throughout the gem or be deposited very densely to the point of affecting brilliance.
+It can also look like stripes or sheets… shimmering raindrops!

 Known as the “Schiller Effect” this phenomenon is caused by light reflecting off tiny Copper Platelets which are suspended within the gem.
 Each Oregon Sunstone which displays Schiller is very unique and one of a kind, this makes it extremely difficult to match stones for pairs of earrings.